 Flower Fun in the Smokies

 One of the most distinguishing features of the Great Smoky Mountains is the natural beauty found here.
 Rolling hills, dipping valleys, diverse wildlife, changing leaves, sprawling mountain vistas, snow-capped mountains, old-growth forests, and in spring – wildflowers!
 Each spring, the Smokies celebrates this blooming beauty with the 5-day Annual Spring Wildflower Pilgrimage.

 The 5-day event gives guests the chance to learn more about the flora and fauna of the Great Smoky Mountains National Park through natural history walks, photography tours, guided hikes, art classes, seminars, and more.
 One registration fee covers all the activities, and there is something for all ages, both indoors and in the great outdoors.
 If you love the Smokies and have been looking for a way to learn more about its wildlife, history, and wildflowers, this is the perfect opportunity.

-Within the Great Smoky Mountains National Park’s 800+ miles of trails to explore, you’ll find irises, lilies, ferns, FLOWER, FLOWER, FLOWER, and so much more.
+Within the Great Smoky Mountains National Park’s 800+ miles of trails to explore, you’ll find irises, lilies, ferns, and a wide variety of flowers.
 The diversity of the flora in the Smokies is truly impressive!
 So hike, bike, or explore by horseback during the Annual Spring Wildflower Pilgrimage!

 Snap a Photo, Snag a Prize